ape4fld/nf-genetic-correlations/README.md

 - Calculate local genetic correlations using LAVA
 - Optionally perform colocalization analysis using coloc R package
 - Output results to the `results/` directory

-  4. **coloc**:
-     If performing colocalization analysis, use the ```--coloc true``` flag, and optionally the user can also define the p-value cutoff for the LAVA genetic correlations with ```--pvalue_LAVA_coloc 0.05```, so that only those loci that pass the cutoff will be assessed in colocalization (the default is 0.05, but it is recommended to use a stricter approach).

 ---

 ## 📊 Expected Outputs